-The Planting Hope Company is a foodtech innovation company focused on leveraging cutting-edge ingredient, formulation, and packaging technology to develop breakthrough sustainable food and beverage solutions.
+The Planting Hope Company is a foodtech innovation company that leverages cutting-edge ingredient, formulation, and packaging technology to develop breakthrough sustainable food and beverage solutions.
+The company reimagines and reinvents food products across key global categories, creating 'easy swaps' for staple food items, made from widely cultivated global cover crops that are nutrient-dense and require limited resources to thrive, like sesame, peas, beans, lentils, and chickpeas.
 Planting Hope's intellectual property (IP) strategy and IP-focused culture is centered on unlocking the nutrition in the world's most sustainable crops to create on-trend products that are delicious, nutritious, and planet-friendly.
 Planting Hope brands and products fill key needs for consumers and deliver better operational solutions for Foodservice partners.
 These are the products that Generation Z is demanding and Generation Alpha will grow up with.
+This is the future of food: this is how we enable our planet to feed 10 billion people in 2050 & beyond.

 The Company develops, launches, and scales its sustainable, nutritious, and delicious plant-based consumer packaged foods and beverages across Foodservice, Grocery Retail, E-commerce, and Alternative channels, with an initial focus on distribution in the United States and Canada.
-The Company's products represent disruptive innovation in their respective Food and Beverage product categories, delivering meaningful advances in sustainability, nutrition, taste, and performance for consumers, retailers, and Foodservice operators.
-The Company's products are targeted to displace existing products with new innovation, impacting some of the largest Food and Beverage categories worldwide with plant-based, planet-friendly, and nutrition forward products, including Plant Milk, Rice & Grains, and Snacks.
+The Company's products are targeted at disrupting large global categories with better products that deliver the next quantum leap forward in their sectors with respect to nutrition, sustainability, and scalability.
+Its four core breakthrough plant-based Food and Beverage brands are targeted to disrupt three of the largest food categories worldwide: Plant Milk (\$35B/15% compound annual growth rate - CAGR), Rice (\$280B), and Better-For-You Snacks (\$85B).